reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 #### Parameters

-We can pass data to functions using **_parameters_**.
-We’ll look at parameters in more detail next week, but here’s what a function with parameters looks like:
+We can pass variables to functions using **_parameters_**.
+We’ll look at these in more detail next week, but here’s what a function that accepts parameters looks like:

 <pre>
 private void PrintPlayerName(string playerName)